gsoft-inc/wl-squide/docs/guides/setup-msw.md

 > For more information about the `environmentVariables` predefined option, refer to the [webpack configuration documentation](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/#define-environment-variables).

 !!!warning
-Don't forget to define the `USE_MSW` environment variable for the build script and webpack configuration as well.
+Don't forget to define the `USE_MSW` environment variable for the build script and build webpack configuration as well.
 !!!

 ### Start the service